yehudasa/rgw-object-broker/README.md

 1. Edit *examples/service-catalog/service-broker.yaml*

-    Set the value of
+    Set the value of:
     ```yaml
     spec:
       url: http://<ExternalIP>:<ExternalPort>
     ```

-2. Create the Broker api object.
+2. Create the *ServiceBroker* api object.

     `# kubectl --context=service-catalog create -f examples/service-catalog/service-broker.yaml`

-3. Verify the `ServiceBroker`.
+3. Verify the *ServiceBroker*.

-    If successful, the service-catalog controller will have generated a `ServiceClass` for the `cns-bucket-service`
+    If successful, the service-catalog controller will have generated a *ServiceClass* for the `cns-bucket-service`

     `# kubectl --context=service-catalog get servicebroker,serviceclasses`